Language Requirement: None

 • Delve into the rich history of food in Latin America, with a focus on cultural traditions, sustainability, and modern agricultural practices.

-• Enjoy activities such as traditional Costa Rican cooking and dance classes, city tours, and meaningful interactions with your host family.
+• Enjoy activities such as traditional Costa Rican cooking and dance classes, city tours, and living with your host family.

 Dates and Deadlines